ServicePilot AI

 ServicePilot’s internal AI:

-Based on integrated machine learning algorithms and models (anomaly detection, event correlation, trend analysis, smart search).
+Based on integrated Machine Learning algorithms and models (anomaly detection, event correlation, trend analysis, smart search).
 It operates automatically, without requiring configuration.

 External AI (LLM):